5 May - 26 June 2020

 The project is in two parts:

-1. An actor from the company visits your school to work with a class sized group.
-Pupils take part in a 2 hour long active storytelling workshop which reveals the story of the play by enabling pupils to step into the shoes of the characters, speak their words and take part in drama exercises.
+1. An actor from the company visits your school to work with a class-sized group.
+Pupils take part in a 2 hour long active storytelling workshop which reveals the story of the play by enabling pupils to step into the shoes of the characters, speak their words and take part in drama exercises to explore key themes.

-2. Pupils then come to the Orange Tree Theatre to see a 70 minute abridged production of the play which uses only Shakespeare’s language, and includes interactive elements to fully immerse children in the story.
+2. Pupils then come to the Orange Tree Theatre to see a 70-minute abridged production of the play which uses only Shakespeare’s language, and includes interactive elements to fully immerse children in the world of the play.